 Its value is determined by device capabilities.

-This attribute, when true, indicates that the non-AP STA supports receiv- ing DL MU-MIMO on an RU/MRU in an EHT MU PPDU where the RU/MRU does not span the entire PPDU bandwidth.
+In a non-AP STA, this attribute, when true, indicates that the non-AP STA supports receiv- ing DL MU-MIMO on an RU/MRU in an EHT MU PPDU where the RU/MRU does not span the entire PPDU bandwidth.

-This capability is disabled otherwise."
+This capability is disabled in a non-AP STA otherwise.

+Reserved for an AP."

 DEFVAL { false }